What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 Fitzroya Pizza

-We ate there a few times and even tried their ‘jamón a caballo’ pizza which featured bacon and fried eggs.
-Haven’t found a pizza like that since!
+We ate there a few times and even tried their ‘jamón a caballo’ pizza, which featured bacon and fried eggs.
+We haven’t found a pizza like that since!

 Alto Pollo